n7tae/2urfd/README.md

 1. The *DMR ID* database maps a DMR ID to a callsign and *vis versa*.
 2. The *NXDN ID* database maps a NXDN ID to a callsign and *vis versa*.
 3. The *YSF Tx/Rx* database maps a callsign to a transmit/receive RF frequencies.
+Each of these databases have the following parameters:
-These databases can come from a URL or a file, or both.
-If you specify "both", then the specified file will be read after the URL.
+- **Mode** is exactly one of threee values: `http`, `file`, or `both`. `file` means that the database will contain only data from a specified file. `http` means that the database will be obtained from data fould at the specifed URL.
+If you specify "both", then a specified file will be read after curling the URL for the needed data.
 Using "both" is what you want if you need to supply some custom values for your setup, but still want the latest values from the web.
+- **URL** is the http or https URL where the data is found.
+If the internal *curl* command successfully found the data, a backup of the data will be saved locally.
+If the *curl* command was unsuccessful, then the previously saved backup data will be loaded.
+- **RefreshMin** is the delay in minutes before URL data is again obtained.
+- **Filename** is the name of the properly formated file that you will supply for the database.
+This data will be reread whenever the file changes, within about 10 seconds.
+- **Backup** is the name of the file where the URL data will be backed up.
+It is not uncommon for a database server to be unavaiable when *urfd* tries to *curl* an http source.
+The full pathname for both the Filename and Backup files are obtained by prepending each name with the folder defined in **`\[Files\] DBFolder**.
 The files section specifies specific locations of important runtime configurations.
 The DHTSavePath is important for allowing *urfd* to quickly and reliably connect to the **Ham-DHT** network.
 The first time you boot up *urfd* it will make its initial connection to the network through any single, already operating node that you specify got the **\[Names\] Bootstrap** item.
 As *urfd* operates over time, it will establish connections to several other operating nodes that are "close" (as defined by some criteria).
 This is a fundamental characteristic of a DHT network.
 When you shutdown *urfd*, it will save the current connection state that your reflector has developed using the file path you specified in DHTSavePath.
 The next time you boot up *urfd*, if this file exists, it will be read and used to quickly connect your reflector to the network at its position that was saved.

 ### Helper apps